GogoarenIndarra/service-weather/service-weather/README.md

 # service description
-service provide weather for city from internal database if data are fresh otherwise fetch it from external service: api.openweathermap.
+service provides weather for any city, fetched from api.openweathermap.

+In order to limit calls to external api, application can work in two modes:
+ - cache mode - responses from api.openweathermap are stored in application cache.
+ - db mode - responses from api.openweathermap are stored in h2 db.

+Mode is selected via application properties:
+  whether.service.implementation.type=cache / db

 http://localhost:8080/api/weather/{enter_city_name}
 http://localhost:8080/api/weather/topCity